rmallorybpc/talent-portability-research/drafts/audit-page-draft.md

 The pattern across the seven rows: three strong mappings (Groysberg, Bidwell, Boivie et al.), one medium mechanism-level support (Roll), two medium portability counterpoints (Berry-Stolzle, Gurun), and one weak industry corroboration (Cerulli).
 Bertrand and Mullainathan (2001) is cited as a footnote and does not carry mapping weight.

-## Open questions and further reading
+## Further reading and open questions

-Two sources came up during the research that did not make the final source list but are worth investigating later.
+Three sources came up during the research that did not make the final source list but are worth investigating later.

 Kim, H. and Low, A. (2026).
 Who hires whom?
 Connected hiring in the CEO labor market. *Journal of Empirical Finance,* 87, 101696.
 This paper studies CEOs hired by board members they already know.
 It tests a related but different question from the one this synthesis asks: whether incoming connections affect hire selection, rather than whether outgoing colleagues affect post-move performance.
 Worth pulling for a future expansion.